funcompbio/assignment-5/README.md

 Seeing this plot, think about why the curves change with the fraction of vaccinated population `R` and why is not necessary to vaccinate the entire population to end with the simulated infectious disease.
+**You need not to add your own plots to the repo, you should produce these plots only for your own understanding of the mathematics behind**.

 Your assignment repo should have the following files: